frozon/passbook/README.md

 ```
     rails g passbook:config
     or with params
-    rails g passbook:config [Absolute path to your cert.p12 file] [Password for your certificate]
+    rails g passbook:config [Absolute path to the wwdc cert file] [Absolute path to your cert.p12 file] [Password for your certificate]
 ```

 Configure your config/initializers/passbook.rb